jakob-bagterp/index-now-for-python/docs/index.md

 ---
 title: The Easy Way to Submit URLs to the IndexNow API
-description: IndexNow for Python is a lightweight Python package that makes it easy to submit URLs or entire sitemaps to the IndexNow API of various search engines, so your pages can be indexed faster
+description: Improve your SEO.
+IndexNow for Python is a lightweight Python package that makes it easy to submit URLs or entire sitemaps to the IndexNow API of various search engines, so your pages can be indexed faster
 tags:
     - Tutorial
 ---